 Heat the olive oil in a heavy set pot (like a dutch oven), over medium heat.
 Add the sliced onions and stir to coat in oil.
 Stir in the salt.
 Cook the onions for 10-15 minutes, until soft and starting to caramelise.

 Lower the heat to medium-low and add the minced garlic.
 Continue cooking the onions for 35-40 minutes, stirring every couple of minutes and adding a splash of water if the onions are sticking to the bottom of the pot.
 By this stage, the onions should be a deep golden brown.

 Add the white wine to deglaze the pan, stir and cook for 2-3 minutes until the wine has reduced.
-Add the vegetable sock, soy sauce and thyme and stir to combine.
+Add the vegetable stock, soy sauce and thyme and stir to combine.
 Increase the heat to medium and bring to a simmer.
 Simmer the soup for 10-15 minutes.

 While the soup simmers, heat the oven to 180˚C on the grill setting.
 Place 4 slices of bread onto a baking tray and top with cheese.
 Place in the oven and grill for 7-8 minutes, until melted.